vikram7/rails-api-and-highcharts-tutorial/03-rails-api.md

 Here's a roadmap of how we will take the above data and deliver it in JSON format:

+[UPDATE THE BELOW ORDER]
 ```
 1. Install the Rails API gem
 2. Generate a new Rails API app and update our Gemfile.
 3. Create our backend database and write associated migrations.
+4. Update the `routes.rb` file to contain routes we care about.
-4. Write a seed file to populate our database.
+5. Write a seed file to populate our database.
-5. Write controllers to deliver the data based on some set of requirements implementing ActiveModel Serializer.
+6. Write controllers to deliver the data based on some set of requirements implementing ActiveModel Serializer.
 ```

 Sounds complicated?
 It's not that bad.
 Let's get started.